 Playing with Food Composition

 These are taken directly above the food dish, with the lens and camera pointing straight down at the center of the food.
 This is a wonderful way to feature many different parts and ingredients of a dish.
 When going for a top-down shot, try to center your dish in the shot as it is an effortless way to spot asymmetrical parts of a dish.
+If you are curious to learn more about flat lay photography, take a look at our post on Ten Tips For Flat Lay Food Photography.

 The Diner’s View of a dish, by comparison, is shot from a sitting angle to emulate how one would see their food if it was sitting in front of them at a restaurant.
 By playing with different food compositions and angle shots, you can easily create a wide variety of food shots without spending another dollar.